The StatBid Story

 - Clever: Not only should we try to be creative in our problem solving, but our solutions themselves should display elegance.
 We are energized by scrappy, innovative thinking, and our business will be guided in no small part by that approach.
 This will allow us to punch above our weight class, and out-maneuver potential risks and barriers.

 - Constructive: Everything we’ve built in the past can be improved upon.
 We are attached to our output, not our tools, and so we are always open to iterating on tools and processes, if it would improve the results.
 We will also provide candid suggestions to others who ask, and graciously consider suggestions that we receive.
 This philosophy allows us to build better things in the future.

-- Non-Conformist: The seventh of our Six Cs provides for the fact that creative solutions sometimes require abandoning preconceptions and past standards.
+- Non-Conformist: The seventh of our Cs only barely starting with a "c" provides for the fact that creative solutions sometimes require abandoning preconceptions and past standards.
 Our industry changes quickly, and despite this, there are all kinds of baggage that accumulate along the way.
 To mitigate this, we will always be open to considering wildly alternative solutions.
 To paraphrase Tim Ferriss: “Most people walk down the street on their legs.
 Does that mean we I walk down the street on our hands? ...Not usually, no.” But we also reject the idea that there is a single solution that works for every business, or at every stage of that business’s life, and it’s up to us to spot the difference.